Common mistakes as a new business owner

-Insufficient understanding of the market
+Insufficient market understanding

-Not differentiating themselves enough
+Not differentiating enough

 Trying to do everything yourself